ShubhaGururaja/SwampUp2022/sup002-distribution/lab-04-setup-cdn-rest-api/README.md

 #### Download the binary with out the CDN enabled

 Run the below cURL command and inspect the output where the "HTTP/1.1 302 Found" string will be found and the binary gets downloaded from the S3
+Replace the variables <username> , <password or API Key> and <instance name> based on your instance in the below command and execute it

 ```